EEEManchester/drone_build_tutorial/2_1_Simulation_ROS_PX4.md

     kill -2 <pid associated with gzserver>
 ```

-## Step 3 Build Mavros (Mavlink) from source code
+## Step 3 Build mavros (Mavlink) from source code
 Mavlink is a protocol for communicating with drones (PX4).

 There are two ways of using Mavlink for communication
-- Mavros wappers Mavlink into ROS,
+- mavros wrappers Mavlink into ROS,
-- MavSDK provides various programming languages to interface with MAVLink systems.
+- MavSDK provides various programming languages to interface with Mavlink systems.

-Our development is conducted in ROS, thus is natrual to consider using Mavlink somehow in ROS for the purpose of communicating with drones in ROS environment.
-Therefore, we take Mavros.
+Our development is conducted in ROS, thus is natural to consider using Mavlink somehow in ROS for the purpose of communicating with drones in ROS environment.
+Therefore, we take mavros.

-PX4 provides guides to install Mavros and Mavlink [ROS with MAVROS Installation Guide](https://docs.px4.io/master/en/ros/mavros_installation.html)
+PX4 provides guides to install mavros and Mavlink [ROS with MAVROS Installation Guide](https://docs.px4.io/master/en/ros/mavros_installation.html)

 Here we show do to build MAVROS from source code .